-There’s a common misconception that capsule wardrobes need to be neutral coloured.
-Many examples are all neutrals or have a single accent colour but this doesn’t mean your capsule has to be white/grey/black as well.
-This misconception is also part of the confusion of minimalism as an aesthetic vs a lifestyle – you don’t need to look like a minimalist to live minimally.
+There’s a common misconception that capsule wardrobes need to be neutral to work well.
+Many examples we see are all neutral colors or have a single accent colour but this doesn’t mean your capsule has to be white/grey/black as well.
+This misconception is also part of the confusion of minimalism as an aesthetic vs a lifestyle – you don’t need to look like a minimalist to have a minimal wardrobe!

-- Wear your favourite colours!
-The whole point of a capsule wardrobe is regularly wearing the pieces you love and feel good in, so your focus should be on how to make your favourite pieces work well instead of having a really cohesive colour scheme.
-It doesn’t matter if it looks pretty sitting together on the rack, only the pieces you actually wear together need to work well with each other.
+The whole point of a capsule wardrobe is getting to regularly wear the pieces you love and feel good in!
+So focus on ways to make your favorite garments more versatile instead of putting too much time and attention into having a really cohesive colour scheme that doesn’t include favorite items.
+It doesn’t matter if your capsule wardrobe looks pretty sitting together on the rack, only the pieces you actually wear together need to work well with each other.

 If you love colour and that’s been holding you back from trying a capsule wardrobe, I really encourage you to challenge yourself to try it out!
-You can always go back or adapt things if it’s not working for you.
+Even for just a short time.
+The great thing about capsules is they are there to serve you and you can always revisit and adapt things if it’s not working the best for your needs.

 Looking for sustainable brands that offer bright and colourful clothing?
 Check out this roundup!